METAPHYSICS . COSMOLOGY . TRADITION . SYMBOLISM

 Horváth, Róbert

 Róbert Horváth is a Hungarian writer who has authored a number of pieces on traditionalist/perennialist subjects.
-Those that have been translated into English include a detailed and in-depth review of the controversial book Against the Modern World, by Mark Sedwick, and published by Oxford University Press in 2004.
-One article by Horvath that is available on the internet may be of particular interest to Studies readers:
+Those that have been translated into English include a detailed and in-depth review of the controversial book Against the Modern World, by Mark Sedwick (Oxford University Press, 2004).
+Click here to read Horváth's review of Sedgwick's book.

 For a listing of articles by, or reviews of Róbert Horváth click here